lerouxb/grabber/README.md

 [libvips](https://github.com/lovell/sharp#installation).
 Sharp is used to resize screenshots and turn them into JPEG, PNG or WebP images.

-After that a simple `npm install screenshotter` should do the trick.
+After that a simple `npm install grabber` should do the trick.
 ChromeDriver is straight-forward to install via npm install, but if you want to use Firefox to take screenshots you'll have to be running Selenium server.